habibanalytics/Design-Analysis-Of-Algorithms/README.md

 # Design & Analysis Of Algorithms
-Creating some notes from khan academy about algorithms.
+Creating some notes about algorithms.

 The first part is the introduction.